-Chairperson: The Chairperson of the CUSOM Faculty Senate shall preside at meetings of the Senate and appoint all ad hoc committees formed by the Senate.
-The Chairperson of the Senate or their designee shall report all action taken by the Senate to the CUSOM faculty and Dean of CUSOM.
+Chair: The Chair of the CUSOM Faculty Senate shall preside at meetings of the Senate and appoint all ad hoc committees formed by the Senate.
+The Chair of the Senate or their designee shall report all action taken by the Senate to the CUSOM faculty and Dean of CUSOM.

-Vice-Chairperson: The Vice Chairperson of the Faculty Senate shall perform all of the duties of the Chairperson in their absence.
+Vice-Chair: The Vice Chair of the Faculty Senate shall perform duties as requested by the Chair and all the duties of the Chair in their absence.

-Secretary: The Secretary of the CUSOM Faculty Senate shall keep accurate minutes of all meetings of the Senate; conduct necessary correspondence; keep an accurate list of the membership of the Faculty Senate; keep an accurate record of attendance; and perform such other duties as directed by the Senate.
+Secretary: The Secretary of the CUSOM Faculty Senate shall keep accurate minutes of all meetings of the Senate; conduct necessary correspondence; keep an accurate list of the membership of the Faculty Senate; keep an accurate record of attendance; and perform duties as requested by the Chair.